 Figure 2.
-Schematic composition of tax base of social contributions funded pension scheme.
+Schematic composition of tax base of social contributions

+Employees pay from their gross wage their part of the unemployment insurance contributions (unless they are of the pensionable age or receiving old-age pension) and a contribution to the funded pension scheme.
 Since January 2021, the contributions to the funded pension scheme are voluntary.
 Thus, it is possible to continue payments as before or suspend payments.
 Previously it was optional for certain (older) age groups.